 It takes approximately 2-3 hours to paint a pole.
 You will need to apply a basecoat (primer) and potentially clean up the pole before painting.
 We suggest doing this on Friday evening.
 Then Saturday, paint your design.
 We recommend preparing your design beforehand and using stencils to create your graphics.

 My pole is already painted, am I allowed painting over it?

 The beauty of the Pole Painting Project is the temporary nature of the art, the community spirit, and vibe it creates.
-While it is not our jurisdiction to choose who gets to paint which pole, we highly suggest using our letter to inform and discuss with your neighbour before painting.
+While it is not our role to choose who gets to paint which pole, we highly suggest using our letter to inform and discuss with your neighbour before painting.

-If it has tags on it but the pole is beautiful, please take this time to restore your pole!
+If it has tags on it but the pole is still beautiful, please take this time to restore your pole!
 If it is looking old, perhaps some new art is welcome.
 This is all up to you, the neighbourhood!